 No longer able to see that our thoughts and feelings are “ours” but not “us,” the complexion of our emotions is seen as almost entirely circumstantial – meaning, we believe our feelings are just a natural response to what is happening to us in any given moment, therefore we just surrender to them, feeling powerless to do anything but wait for them to pass.
 This is a very debilitating and disempowering premise to approach life from.
 Our feelings emerge from one thing and one thing only: Our perceptions!!!

 So moving beyond suffering involves becoming “mindful” of it.
 But, oh how much energy we exhaust in trying to ignore it!

 In other words, we lose our grip on reality, as our mind writes a script over every experience we’re having instead of seeing and experiencing each moment for what it is.
 Our focus becomes very myopic in nature as we incessantly replay events and/or conversations from the past over and over, that we believe are the source of our pain.
-All the while, we mentally drift back and forth between these two non-realities: the past or the future.
-We are anything but immersed in the “present” moment.
+All the while, we mentally drift back and forth between these two non-realities: the past and/or the future, and are anything but immersed in the “present” moment.

 If we are suffering all by ourselves, it is our mind, along with its never ending stream of thoughts, that is now working against us; no one else.
 As a result, we become victims of its seemingly intentional and incessant provocation.
 This is all fear masquerading as logical thinking as our mind tries connecting the dots in trying to make sense of what is causing us so much pain, but it’s very pathological, compulsive, and misguided energy.
 Rather than soothing us, it devours us.
 Sadly, this is the default state of mind for most of society and this constant stress has profoundly detrimental effects on our health.
 Learning how to deal with stress in a healthy way is paramount to our well-being.